cypherpunk-academy/2064/en/062_2023_Class meeting.md

 Anni stood up and looked him in the eye, "No!"
 She trembled slightly.

-Luke took the hand of the rector with power from Annis shoulder: "That does not work.
+Luke took the hand of the rector with power from Annis' shoulder: "That does not work.
 "Teachers are not allowed to reach out to schoolgirls at this school."

 The headmaster pulled out and slapped Luke in the face so that his head flew to the side.
 Lukas held his cheek, gasped for air and looked at the headmaster with astonished eyes.
 He held his breath and looked back.
-Luke took a step forward, turned his head and said calmly: "Do you also want to hit the other side?
+Luke took a step forward, turned his head, and said calmly: "Do you also want to hit the other side?
 Wanker!"

 The principal turned red.
 He tried to say something, moved his hand, but then turned around and left the room, the teacher followed him.